-There are a number of museums in Lake Maggiore.
-In fact, with an extremely eclectic mix of Lake Maggiore museums, there should certainly be something to meet everyone’s tastes and interests whether it’s modern art, sport, history or even transport.
+There are a number of Lake Maggiore museums well worth visiting.
+In fact, Lake Maggiore offers an extremely eclectic mix of museums.
+As a result, there should certainly be something to meet everyone’s tastes and interests whether it’s modern art, sport, history or even transport.

 European Museum of Transport